 You may go to any of our network pharmacies.
+However, your costs may be even less for your covered drugs if you use a network pharmacy that offers preferred cost sharing rather than a network pharmacy that offers standard cost sharing.
+The Provider/Pharmacy Directory will tell you which of the network pharmacies offer preferred cost sharing.
+You can find out more about how your out-of-pocket costs could be different for different drugs by calling Customer Service (phone numbers are printed on the back of this booklet).
 If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.